erodola/Alg-s2-2021/README.md

 ### Grading

 Oral examination at the end of the course.
 Each oral exam may take up to 1 hour, and will cover all the topics discussed in the lectures, including both theory and coding.
+The exam will be held in the Zoom classroom starting at 10:00.

 ### Lectures